deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 9. Daily Log Workflow

-*   **PROActive OS Adaptation Summary:** Dedicated "Daily Logs" module.
+*   **PROActive ONE Adaptation Summary:** Dedicated "Daily Logs" module.
 Deeply linked to Projects.
 Comprehensive fields for daily site information.
 Sections for People on Site, Material details, Equipment details, Notes, Files, and Incidents & Accidents.
 Embedded chat interface and proactive AI assistance.
 *   **Tasks:**
     *   [TO DO] Implement a dedicated "Daily Logs" module.
     *   [TO DO] Ensure Daily Logs can be created and deeply linked to Projects, with this data integrated into the ADF.